mat128/openstack-vagrant/README.md

 * `username` - The username with which to access OpenStack.
 * `keypair_name` - The name of the keypair to access the machine.
 * `ssh_username` - The username to access the machine.
+* `public_network_name` - The name of the public network within your Openstack cluster
+* `additional_networks` - A list -- use %w(net1 net2) -- of networks to configure
+  on your instance.

 These can be set like typical provider-specific configuration: